fabian-sp/GGLasso/docs/source/math-description.rst

 Multiple Graphical Lasso problems (MGL)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In many applications, compositional or temporal data is available.
+In many applications, observations of the same variables but coming from different distributions or in a temporal context are available.
+For example, consider gene expression data coming from cancer tissue samples and normal tissue samples [ref2]_.
 Hence, there has been an increased interest in estimating precision matrices for multiple instances jointly [ref2]_, [ref3]_.
 Mathematically, we consider :math:`K` Gaussians

 .. math::
    \mathcal{X}^{(k)} \sim \mathcal{N}(\mu^{(k)}, \Sigma^{(k)})\in \mathbb{R}^{p}.